 JUNE 2019

 Canadian senate committee on Banking, Trade and commerce provides its recommendations on a review of privacy laws and that such a review should include a "data portability right".

 MARCH 2022

 Canada appoints Abraham Tachjian as its Open Banking lead and gives him the mandate to develop an accreditation framework as well as a common set of rules and technical standards for canadian Open Banking.

 OCTOBER 2022

 FDX announces that it now has 42 million customer accounts running on its standard across north America, this makes it the third largest (behind India C1bn accounts and the UK, C80m accounts) standard in the world in terms of the number of consumer accounts whose data is made available in single format.

 2021

-Plaid announced it has agreed a deal to be acquired by Visa for C\$5bn, more than twice it's last valuation.

-NOVEMBER 2020
+OCTOBER 2020

-The US Department of Justice files a lawsuit to block the Plaid takeover on the basis of competition and monopoly rules.
+FDX reaches its second anniversary having grown from 21 member organisations to 153 and established itself as the largest standard in the US.

 2019

 Timeline

 2018

 JUNE 2018

 California Consumer Privacy act passes onto the state statute books for California.
 This plays a similar enabling role to that played by GDPR in the EU.
 4 other states have passed similar laws with many more in the works.

 OCTOBER 2018

 Financial Data Exchange (FDX) launches in the US with 21 founding members and the express aim of uniting the sector around a common standard for permissioned access to consumer and business financial data.

 2013

 Plaid is founded by co-founders Zach Perett and William Hockey.
 It initially focuses on consumer financial tools but pivots to to be the first company offering what it describes at the time as being a "Unified Bank API".

 2013

-2006

-2006

-Mint, an early PFM play, is founded.
+2006 Mint, an early PFM play, is founded.
 In 2009 it is acquired by Intuit for \$170m and by 2016 it will claim to have 20 million users and connect to more than 16,000 financial institutions across the US and Canada.

-PRE-2000

-The concept of data portability has been long established in the US.
+PRE-2000 The concept of data portability has been long established in the US.
 Yodlee, a data aggregator, was founded in 1999 and provided services to early PFM plays.